 Water Skiing on Swan Lake

-Two caravan parks, both with cabins are available for holidays or weekends.
+There are three caravan parks, two with cabins that are available for holidays or weekends.
 Swan Lake also has the Swan Lake Sailing Club and meet regularly to hold regattas.

 Scroll down for more stories or click on

-button to go back to to THINGS TO DO IN SWANHAVEN Swanhaven’s Dyball Reserve on the
+button to go back to to THINGS TO DO IN SWANHAVEN Picnic, walks and enjoying Swan Lake.
+Swanhaven’s Dyball Reserve on the

 banks of In a southerly, everyone chooses the